-A lush verdant wonderland, mountainous northern Aragon is a region of outstanding beauty.
+A lush verdant wonderland, northern Aragon is a region of outstanding beauty.
 Inhale the crisp alpine air of the awe-inspiring Pyrenees, which reach their peak on Aragonese soil.

 Beset around the imposing Monte Perdido, Ordesa y Monte Perdido National Park encompasses sweeping glacial valleys, thunderous waterfalls, enchanting caverns and charming hilltop villages.